10 Less Famous Australian Snakes

 Source: public domain

 Male slatey grey snakes are significantly longer than females.
-Originally, this species was dubbed Stegonotus cucullatus, but that name now only applies to those in Indonesian West Papua.
-Many old Australian studies are still under the S. cucullatus name.
+Originally, this species was dubbed Stegnotus cucullatus, but that name now only applies to those in Indonesia West Papua.
+Many old Australian studies are still listed under the S. cucullatus name.

 4 White-lipped snake